Disclaimer: Partnerships & affiliate links help us create better content. Learn how.

 In addition to credit and debit cards, digital wallets can also store:

-Keep in mind that e-wallets can get clutter, too.
-Be sure to “clean out” yours out every few months to keep it organized.
+Keep in mind that e-wallets can get cluttered, too.
+Be sure to “clean out” yours every few months to keep it organized.

 Protecting your digital wallet

 Digital wallets are inherently safe, yet there are always risks involved when you deal with money.
 Here are additional steps we recommend taking to ensure your financial information remains protected.

 As you can see, digital wallets have proven to be very efficient.
 And with retailers accepting these new payment methods, usage is no longer confined to online shopping.
 If you haven’t tried one out yet, we think it’s only a matter of time.

 Digital wallets allow you to earn rewards, check out quicker, and rest easier knowing your money is secure.
 No more fumbling for cards at checkout.
 Swap out the swipes and chip-inserts for a safer way to checkout.